Border Truth and Justice Initiative

 4. Build a model for public awareness and education that is binational, bilingual, and bicultural and uses cutting-edge technology to connect communities across borders.
 We intend to export these models to other communities along the U.S. border and eventually globally.
 The goal is to train others to use the tools we have developed, so that they may unearth and confront their own histories of racial injustice and how that history impacts the present.

-Potential benefits for the border region
+Benefits for the border region and other communities facing oppression.

 Addressing structural racism and violence on the border